flant/shell-operator/README.md

 Steps to setup Shell-operator in your cluster are:
 - build an image with your hooks (scripts)
-- create necessary RBAC objects (for onKubernetesEvent binding)
+- create necessary RBAC objects (for `kubernetes` bindings)
-- run Pod with a built image
+- run Pod or Deployment with a built image

 ### Build an image with your hooks